 Tony’s eyes light up and he says, “I’ll be right back,” and then scoots out of there like a guilty fox while I chat with the barbers and enjoy the sound and feel of the clippers.
 He returns in a jiffy with two cold tins of beer – a Grolsch and a Tuborg gold.
 My barber passes me the can for sips between snips and I’m thinking this haircut was definitely worth waiting for.

 Feeling emboldened with our rebellious consumption of alcohol, Tony and I decide to carry our empty cans around and see if the cops stop us, then we can show them the empty cans and laugh our heads off.
 So we strut around downtown with our beers, our defiant attitudes, and our high fashion boater-wear (dirty shorts, flip flops, and moist t-shirts) just looking for trouble.
-We do cause a fair bit of shit – we jaywalk twice, do a Monty Python funny walk, and we even throw our recyclable beer cans right into the regular garbage, but I think the cops are a bit intimidated by our bad-assity so they leave us alone.
+We do cause a fair bit of shit – we jaywalk twice, do a Monty Python funny walk, and we even throw our recyclable beer cans right into the regular garbage, but I think the cops are intimidated by our bad-assity so they leave us alone.

 The ladies and Tony take the rental car to get some provisions for the boat while the kids and I grab Wilson and have a rousing soccer match in the lovely park area in the marina.
 Poor Wilson gets accidentally lobbed into the lake twice, but Magnus is able to rescue him both times.